RebelGuy/chat-mate/projects/studio/README.md

 # Project
-A public work-in-progress web-interface for streamers and viewers that interacts with the ChatMate API.
+ChatMate Studio is a public work-in-progress React web-interface for streamers and viewers that interacts with the ChatMate API.
 The frontend uses the `mui` package for pre-built components and styles.

 ## Deployments
 - [Local](http://localhost:3000)